 \subsection{A High-Dimensional MNIST Example}

 Next, we test out method on a high-dimensional input dataset.
 Thus far, to visualise our results, we have only considered low dimensional input data.
 We demonstrate that our method continues to work in high-dimensions by applying it to a dataset made of the 0 and 1 MNIST digits \citep{lecun1998mnist}.
 We meta-learn a labelling of this dataset that a simple convolutional neural network finds easy to generalise.
 Our meta-learner's architecture is also a convolutional neural network whose outputs are bounded between 0 and 1, and the meta-learner must learn an easy-to-generalise labelling with high variance.
 We find that the meta-learner consistently rediscovers the MNIST digits within the dataset, separating each digit into its own class, figure~\ref{fig:MNIST}.
-We return to the important question of understanding high-dimensional inductive biases in the discussion.